 How Twitter impacted and facilitated the Arab Spring.

-The use of social media in politics, including advertising by campaigns and sharing of information (both correct and incorrect) by supporters.
+The use of social media in politics, including advertising by campaigns and supporters sharing of information (both correct and incorrect).

 Materials will include relevant social media posts, videos, and articles addressing the use of social media to effect change.

 Jennifer Ellis is a legal ethics attorney in Pennsylvania.
 She owns the consulting/law firm marketing company Jennifer Ellis, JD, LLC, through which she assists attorneys with issues such as electronic discovery, practice management, and online presence.
 Previously, Jennifer worked with a Philadelphia area personal injury firm, where she practiced legal ethics, managed the firm’s online presence, and oversaw its IT and security consultants.
 Jennifer also served as the Associate Director of Media Technology with the Pennsylvania Bar Institute, where she organized and presented courses on numerous issues, including law practice management, technology, and ethics.
-This unusual background brings together a practical, educational, and technological skill set which helps Jennifer provide services to her attorney clients.
 Jennifer speaks and writes throughout Pennsylvania and nationally on issues relating to law practice management, technology, ethics, marketing and more.
 Find Jennifer online at jlellis.net

-We will not be accepting registrations for The Role of Social Media in Societal and Political Change until December 31, 2021 at 12:00 AM.
+We aren't currently accepting bookings for The Role of Social Media in Societal and Political Change - CANCELLED.